 Advanced Energy Buyers Group

-Amazon is a founding member the Advanced Energy Buyers Group (AEBG).
+Amazon is a founding member of the Advanced Energy Buyers Group (AEBG).
 The mission of the business-led AEBG is to engage on policies that make it possible for non-residential energy users to meet their own energy needs with advanced energy via simple, flexible, market-based solutions; and to support policies that facilitate the transition to an electricity system that is secure, clean, resilient, smart and affordable

 Advanced Energy Economy